rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryAws.md

 - There is a single argument of type AwsGetPermissionPoliciesInput.
 - Returns list of PermissionPolicys.
-### allrdsaurorainstanceclasses
-List of all the database instance classes supported by AWS RDS Aurora databases.

-- The allrdsaurorainstanceclasses subcommand takes no arguments.
-- Returns AwsNativeRdsAuroraInstanceClassesReply.
 ### allregions
 All valid AWS regions for this cloud account.